tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

 **Note:** You can also get IPPool information using `calicotctl` instead of `kubectl` in the previous command.
 If you use Openshift, you can replace `kubectl` with `oc`.

-In this cluster, Calico Enteprise has been configured to allocate IP addresses for pods from the `10.48.0.0/24` CIDR, which is a subset of the `10.48.0.0/16` configured on Kubernetes.
+In this cluster, Calico Enteprise has been configured to allocate IP addresses for pods from the `10.48.0.0/24` CIDR, which is a subset of the `10.48.0.0/16` configured through the Kubernetes APIServer.

 We have the following address ranges configured in this cluster.